 - Find tutorials and download samples

 NOTE: If the project has errors the Welcome Window may not be available.
-In this case you can import Playmaker manually from:
+It is recommended that you fix errors before importing Playmaker, but if you need to, you can import Playmaker manually from:

 - Check the version notes in the Installation tab.

 - If you don't see PlayMaker in the Main Menu, see Troubleshooting.

 - Always backup projects before importing an update!

 - It's a good idea to close the Playmaker Editor before updating.